Mashike99/albrechtlab/_members/gerardo-moreno.md

   # orcid:
   # github:
   # google-scholar:
-  # linkedin:
+  linkedin: gerardo-moreno-81340918a/
   # research-gate:
   # uf-directory:
 ---
 # About
 Gerardo is an Agricultural Assistant in the Albrecht lab.
-He holds a bachelor’s degree in plant science from Florida State University.
-Gerardo has experience with large field trials, data collection and processing.
+He holds a bachelor’s degree in biological sciences from [Florida State University](https://www.fsu.edu/).
+Gerardo has experience with large field trials, data collection, and data processing.
+He looks forward to gaining more lab and field experience.

 # Selected Skills
+* Skill 1
+* Skill 2
+* Skill 3